fieldtrip/website/tutorial/memory.md

 - If you are working on a single subject, make sure other subjects are no longer in memory.
 This might seem trivial, but many people assign unique variables to subjects and forget to clear them.
 - Perhaps most importantly – once in a while let someone else go through your scripts to see if they can be optimized.
 - Within a script or function make sure you clear large variables that you don't need anymore using the clear statement.
 Note that MATLAB's memory use might not be intuitive.
 For instance, reloading a large dataset into the same variable may result in MATLAB allocating twice the memory you actually need.
+- The cfg field in your fieldtrip files stores the history of the processing steps performed on the data.
+This field can get quite large after many such steps and after appending several data files, because each cfg is stored in a cell array within the cfg.previous field.
+You can look at the cfg using **[ft_analysispipeline](/reference/ft_analysispipeline)**.
+Simply emptying this field (e.g. by doing freq.cfg = []) will free up space.
+Remember to keep a copy of the cfg field on disk to keep track of your analysis pipeline.

 {% include markup/warning %}
 If you have any more suggestions please add them here.